hiibolt/niu-metis-documentation/src/chapter_4_1.md

 Many other libraries exist for other languages, such as `ssh-python` for Python and `ssh` for Go.

 However, it's worth noting just how many potential points of failure there are:
-* The SSH can fail to open because there wasn't a known host
+* The SSH can fail to open because you weren't a known host
-* The command it can fail to send over SSH
+* The command can fail to send over SSH
 * The `qsub` command can fail (on Metis' end), and return an error
 * The `stderr` from reading the failure reason from Metis can provide invalid UTF-8 (unlikely, but possible!)
 * The output from `stdout` of the `qsub` command can provide invalid UTF-8 (unlikely, but possible!)